michaelharries/michaelharries.github.io/about.markdown

 permalink: /about/
 ---

-Technology innovation enthusiast and partner @ Robotics Hub.
+Tech innovation guy and partner @ Robotics Hub.